tripolskypetr/node-gyp-opencv/README.md

 ## Target platform

 Tested on Ubuntu 18.04.
-The [tmp](./tmp) contains OpenCV 3.4 sources and precompiled binaries in `build` folder.
+The [tmp](./tmp) contains OpenCV 3.4 precompiled binaries in `build` zip archive.
 So if you are going to drive into development as fast as possible, you should

 ```
+sudo apt update
+sudo apt install unzip
+unzip ../build.zip && cd build
 sudo make install
 sudo sh -c 'echo "/usr/local/lib" > /etc/ld.so.conf.d/opencv.conf'
 sudo ldconfig